ArunaStorage/documentation/docs/get_started/basic_usage/02_How-To-Auth-Tokens.md

 The Aruna DataProxy implements an [S3 compatible interface](11_How-To-S3-Interface.md){target="_blank"} that implements a basic subset of the S3 functionality and can be used with any client that makes use of the S3 protocol.
-Before the interface can be used for uploading and downloading data, a must have fetched S3 credentials at least once for the specific DataProxy.
+Before the interface can be used for uploading and downloading data, a user must have fetched S3 credentials at least once for the specific DataProxy to register the DataProxy as trusted with the user.

 === ":simple-curl: cURL"